neondatabase/website/content/docs/guides/branch-archiving.md

 - A child branch must be archived before a parent branch can be archived.

 <Admonition type="note">
-If your Neon project was inactive for more than a week before the introduction of branch archiving on November 11, 2024, the thresholds mentioned above will only become applicable after the next time you access branches in your project.
+If your Neon project was inactive for more than a week before the introduction of branch archiving on November 11, 2024, the thresholds mentioned above are not tracked until the next time you access branches in your project.
 </Admonition>

 ## Unarchiving a branch